hyosubkim/NESC_3505_textbook/syllabus.md

 | 14 | Leveling Up Your Data Science Skills | Everything you ever wanted to know about installing the scientific Python ecosystem on your computer/the terminal/version control but were afraid to ask |

 ## Policies

 ### Late Registration
 Students who register for the class late have 1 week from their registration date on Canvas to complete all prior assignments.

 ### Late Assignments / Quiz or Exam Absence
-Students **must be present** at the invigilation venue (in class, on Zoom, examination centre, etc) to take quizzes; otherwise they will be considered to have missed the quiz and will be assigned a grade of zero.
+Students **must be present** at the invigilation venue (in class, examination centre, etc) to take exams; otherwise, they will be considered to have missed the exam and will be assigned a grade of zero.

 Students who will miss a quiz **must provide a self-declaration of academic concession prior to the quiz** (see Canvas homepage for the academic concession form) and make arrangements with the Instructor.
 Failing to present a declaration within a reasonable timeframe before the quiz will result in a grade of zero.

-There will be **no extensions for the lecture and tutorial worksheets**; late assignments will receive a grade of zero.
+There will be **no extensions for the labs and assignments**; late assignments will receive a grade of zero.
 Instead, we will drop the lowest grade on tutorials and worksheets for the semester.

 For all other assignments and the course project, a **late submission will receive a 50% penalty**.